folospior/prussianroulette/README.md

 - Python 3.11 installed
 - Visual Studio Redistributable 2022
 - LEGACY BIOS ENABLED **(CRUCIAL)**

+# WARNING
+## THIS PROGRAM IS MALWARE.
+THE AUTHOR DOES NOT TAKE RESPONSIBILITY FOR BROKEN MACHINES.
+THIS PROGRAM WAS CREATED FOR EDUCATIONAL PURPOSES ONLY, HENCE WHY THE SOURCE CODE WAS SHARED.
+RUN AT YOUR OWN RISK!

 # License
 This program is licensed under the WTFPL license.
 The full text is:
 ```